FailAcademy/learning/adp-vancouver/_lessons/week-02/03-redux-middleware.md

 ## Exercise 2

-Use [redux-thunk](https://github.com/gaearon/redux-thunk) in your "Worst Pokemon" app.
+Setup [redux-thunk](https://github.com/gaearon/redux-thunk) in your "Worst Pokemon" app.

 ---

+# Exercise 3

+Setup an "async action" that sorts pokemon by their number of votes.
+(highest to least).
+Call this action "SORT_BY_POPULARITY".

+The sorting action should be called every time you dispatch "VOTE_UP".

+Hint: *use redux-thunk*.

+---

-## Exercise 3
+## Exercise 4

 With a partner, choose an additional middleware to implement in your "Worst Pokemon" app.